 If the Financing Committee approves the proposal, the Management Board may subsequently issue its decision on whether to carry out the proposed Divestment or not.

-If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Divestment unless it has obtained the prior approval of the Class A Shareholders’ Meeting.
-If the Management Board asks the Class A Shareholders’ Meeting to approve the proposed Divestment, the Management Board is obliged to inform the Class A Shareholders’ Meeting of the Financing Committee’s opinion.
+If the Financing Committee rejects the proposal, the Management Board is not entitled to approve the proposed Divestment unless it has obtained the prior approval of the General Meeting.
+If the Management Board asks the General Meeting to approve the proposed Divestment, the Management Board is obliged to submit the according Financing Committee’s opinion to the General Meeting.

 Conversion decision